blaenk/site/input/notes/distributed-systems.markdown

 Document databases are sometimes considered _schemaless_ but the truth is that although it's not an explicit schema enforced by the database upfront, there _is_ an implicit schema assumed by readers of the data.
 A more accurate term may therefore be _schema-on-read_, whereas _schema-on-write_ might refer to an explicit, upfront schema that is used to ensure that writes conform to it.
 Schema-on-read is similar to dynamic type checking performed at run-time whereas schema-on-write is similar to static type checking performed at compile-time.

+### Schema Flexibility

+As a result, changes to the structure of the data in a document model can be made instantly by ensuring that the application can handle the data before and after the change.
+For example, adding a field in documents can be done lazily by adding the field for each processed document if it didn't already exist.

+Comparatively, changes in a relational database require a schema migration which updates the schema and updates all of the existing data to reflect that new schema.
+Schema changes don't need to be slow nor do they need to require downtime.

+Most relational databases can perform `ALTER TABLE` statements in a few milliseconds, but running `UPDATE` statements can be slow on a very large table since it causes every row to be rewritten.
+One optimization is perform the data migration lazily by allowing a default value of `NULL` on new columns and filling them in at read time, as with a document database field addition.

+A schema-on-read approach is useful when dealing with heterogeneous data, such as when the structure of the data is determined by external systems which are subject to change at any time.